Push Authentication

 Managing Enrolled Devices

-Users can view and remove their enrolled devices from /account/security:
+Users can view and remove enrolled devices from /account/security:

 | Action | Description |